News 10 April, 2024

 When is it required to prepare/submit a Local File?

-Article 29g(4) of the Dutch CITA, 1969, states that any Dutch company that enters into related party transactions (local or foreign) that has a consolidated group revenue of 50 million EUR is required to prepare a Local File.
-Article 29g(1) of the CITA requires that your Local File be prepared at the time of submission of your Corporate Income Tax Return (“CITR”) and many advisors may not submit your CITR without confirmation that your Local File, if needed, has been completed.
-Contrary to some other jurisdictions, there is no requirement to submit a Local File to the Dutch tax authorities unless you have been requested to do so.
-In this event, if you have met the revenue threshold, the Local File is considered to have already been completed and therefore, there is generally no grace period extended other than the normal timing that the Dutch tax authorities will allow to send in documentation.
+Article 29g(4) of the Dutch CITA 1969 requires Dutch companies engaging in related-party transactions to comply with documentation rules.
+That has a consolidated group revenue of 50 million EUR is required to prepare a Local File.
+Article 29g(1) of the CITA requires the Local File to be prepared when submitting the Corporate Income Tax Return (CITR).
+And many advisors may not submit your CITR without confirmation that your Local File if needed, has been completed.
+Contrary to some other jurisdictions, there is no requirement to submit a Local File to the Dutch tax authorities.
+Unless you have been requested to do so, In this event if you have met the revenue threshol.
+The Local File is considered to have already been completed and therefore, there is generally no grace period extended.
+Other than the normal timing that the Dutch tax authorities will allow to send in documentation.

-As per Section 10.1 of GG-26874, 2022, The Transfer Pricing Supplementary Documentation Requirements Regulations of 30 December 2015 (“DB2015/462M”) lays out the requirements for the content of the Local File.
+Section 10.1 of GG-26874 (2022) details DB2015/462M regulations outlining the required content of the Local File documentation.
 The DB205/462M is largely reflective of Annex II to Chapter V of the OECD Guidelines.
-As per the Annex, the following items need to be present and addressed in the Local File for it to be considered complete:
+The Annex requires these items to be included and addressed in the Local File for it to be considered complete:

 Local entity